Medical-Image-Analysis-Laboratory/Bench-Explain_DL_Cortical-Lesions/README.md

 ## 🔍 Performance Explanation

 The latent space analysis was used to get insight into the model performance.
-The proposed analysis is desciben in a corresponding [README](https://github.com/NataliiaMolch/nnu-net-latent-space-analysis/blob/main/readme.md).
+The proposed analysis is described in a corresponding [README](https://github.com/NataliiaMolch/nnu-net-latent-space-analysis/blob/main/readme.md).

 Our explanation framework investigates:
 - Site-specific performance factors